gs957/PMSM/README.md

 # PMSM
-In this project,there will be
+In this project,there will be \n
-PMSM with heavy load under Amesim/Simulink cosimulation double motors elimimate Gear backlash/clearance
+PMSM with heavy load under Amesim/Simulink cosimulation \n double motors elimimate Gear backlash/clearance